serj-by/initconf-tools/README.md

 # initconf-tools
-Init config backup/restore for Linux and MacOS
+Init config backup/restore tools for Linux and MacOS